As a multi-award-winning theatre-maker, Tama Matheson performed and directed shows and operas all over the world :

 The Siege of Malta

-Based in London, Tama is a writer, director, and actor - and the author of 13 successful plays (along with several play adaptations).
+Tama is a London-based writer, director, and actor, and has worked in TV, Theatre, and Opera all over the globe.
+He is the author of 13 successful plays, and several play adaptations.